big-data-and-economics/big-data-class-materials/lectures/12a-rdd-class-sizes/12a-rdd-class-sizes.md

 ![](12a-rdd-class-sizes_files/figure-html/binned-scatterplot-1.png)<!-- -->

+The binned scatterplot is slightly wrong.

+1. **Easy question:** Are the points and lines perfectly aligned?
+Why or why not?
+2. **Easier question:** The colors are associated with the cutoff group, so they change at each 40-student cutoff.
+Are the colors correctly aligned with the cutoffs?
+Why or why not?
+3. **Tough question:** Can you fix the problem in the data to correctly group the cohort sizes to their cutoff group? (_Hint: Check how the cutoffs are assigned for the object `class5` above.
+Summarise the data and take a look._)
+4. **Tougher question**: Reproduce the binned scatterplot with the corrected data.
+Are the lines now perfectly aligned with the scattered points?
+Why or why not?

 # Outcome variables using **rdrobust**

 Now, let's look at the outcome variables.
 Note that we could do the same thing as above, but I want to show you how to use the **rdrobust** package as well.
 I'll show you with average math score.